(C$ 4.00 shipping)

 Her first book, The Colonial Present, was published in 2013 by Clarity Press.
 Her second book, The BC Treaty Process: dealing in duress, focuses on the scandalous "modern day treaty process" in British Columbia.
 A book of essays, Speeches from the Crowd, and a book of short stories, Home to an Empty House, deal with modern dilemmas of globalization - the one through research, the other by imagination.

-Coast’s current projects include a tribute to the legendary Secwepemc leader William Ignace, "Wolverine’s Sovereignty"; and "Roadblock" – an encyclopedic documentary of Indigenous roadblocks in British Columbia; and editing "The Fifth World – An Indigenous Off-Reserve Reality," by Tsayskiy, Ron George, of Wet’suwet’en.
+Coast’s current projects include editing "The Fifth World – An Indigenous Off-Reserve Reality," by Tsayskiy, Ron George, of Wet’suwet’en.

 Kerry is the founder of Electromagnetic Print.